 The Ivorian International scored two goals on his debut in the Europa League tie against Malmo, and also scored on his Premier League debut against Manchester United.

-A stocky, strong player, he had the ability to win balls in the air against players a lot taller than him, and his strength on the ball was immense.
+He had the ability to win balls in the air against players a lot taller than him, and his strength on the ball was immense.

-Bony’s first season at the club saw him finish with an incredible 25 goals.
+His first season at the club saw him finish with an incredible 25 goals.
 A further nine goals at the beginning of the next season alerted champions Manchester City, and a £25m transfer took him to the Etihad.

 Off the field, former Real Madrid and Chelsea defensive midfielder Claude Makelele joined the club as assistant coach at the Liberty Stadium under manager Paul Clement, staying at the club for just 10 months, while Paul Williams also held a first-team coaching role for a short period.